lachrist/aran/README.md

 ### `aran.roots`

-An array of all the program nodes visited by aran.
+An array of all the program nodes weaved by the Aran instance.
-The only reason why you would want to access this field is to serialize the Aran instance.

 ```js
 {